airayzing/Help-Docs-v2/README.md

 ---
 description: >-
-  Complete documentation with all tricks and hacks to help you get started with Reekolect
+  Complete documentation with all tricks and hacks to help you get started with S10U
 ---

 # 🏠 Introduction

-## :white\_check\_mark: Get Started with Reekolect
+## :white\_check\_mark: Get Started with S10U

-Reekolect is a SaaS-based chatbot builder software that automates business communication for you that gives plenty of benefits.
+S10U is a SaaS-based chatbot builder software that automates business communication for you that gives plenty of benefits.

 We have built comprehensive documentation for you to quickly get started.
-Reekolect Platform is primarily divided into the following sections.
+S10U Platform is primarily divided into the following sections.

-1. Start with Reekolect - Get started
+1. Start with S10U - Get started
 2. Bot Management - To create, edit, manage, configure and integrate bots.
 3. Inbox - To manage all customer interactions with the Bot.
 4. Team- To manage your team.